 Hiking in the Mount Hood area

 No matter where you stay for the night, head to Timberline Lodge and see this fabulous scenery.
 Moreover, they have great restaurants where you can have lunch or dinner.
-Moreover, the Timberline Lodge parking lot provides access to many trails on the flanks of Mount Hood.
+Finally, the Timberline Lodge parking lot provides access to many trails on the flanks of Mount Hood.
 So, you can choose one or two hikes in Mount Hood National Forest.

 - Mountaineer Trail Loop Hike is a great hike because there is such an easy road that goes so high on the mountain.
 The distance is 2.7 miles.
 The easiest hiking opportunity is to stroll in any direction you feel like.